 10.1.2.6 Substitutions of riders due to accident or illness during LAE will be subject to approval by the Show Committee provided that the rider complies with all ownership and eligibility rules.
 In the case of a Non Pro rider they may substitute to another Non Pro family member.
-In the case of a rider substitution at a show, the last rider showing (the substitute rider) will be credited with the earnings.
+In the case of a rider substitution at a show, the first rider showing (the substitute rider) will be credited with the earnings.
+Once a rider is changed, no additional changes will be permitted.
 The horse will only be eligible for placings in divisions it was originally entered into, and also will only be eligible for divisions which the substitute rider is eligible.